sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/silencing.md

 5. In the New Silencing Entry dialog window, add any desired silence configuration options.
 6. Click **CREATE**.

+The silencing entries will be listed on the [Silences page][17] in the Sensu web UI.

-{{< figure src="/images/silence-entities-by-subscription.gif" alt="Silence entities by subscription in the Sensu web UI" link="/images/silence-entities-by-subscription.gif" target="_blank" >}}
+{{< figure src="/images/silence-entities-by-subscription-6-6-0.gif" alt="Silence entities by subscription in the Sensu web UI" link="/images/silence-entities-by-subscription-6-6-0.gif" target="_blank" >}}

 ## Silence a specific check on entities with a specific subscription